oracle/okafka/connectors/TxEventQ-Source-Connector.md

 `txeventq.map.shard.to.kafka_partition`

-If `true`, maps each TxEventQ shard to a corresponding Kafka partition, preserving ordering within shards.
-Requires `STICKY_DEQUEUE=1` on the queue and Kafka topic partitions >= queue shards.
-If `false`, partition assignment uses message key or round-robin.
+If `true`, maps each TxEventQ event-stream to a corresponding Kafka partition, preserving ordering within event-streams.
+Requires `STICKY_DEQUEUE=1` on the queue and Kafka topic partitions >= queue event-streams.
+If `false`, partition assignment uses message key or sticky partitioning.

 * Type: boolean
 * Default: false